-Stop sobbing over the flaming Note 7 and buy a Mate 9 (if you can find one)
+Huawei Mate 9 review

 The notification shade now offers a more standard Android experience.
 Before, EMUI made you swipe about to reach the shortcuts for Wi-Fi, Bluetooth, and other options.
 On the Mate 9 with EMUI 5, you swipe down to open the shade, then again to reveal all the shortcuts.
 Just like standard Android on phones like the Pixel and Nexus devices.
 It’s excellent news.

 There’s still a range of pre-installed apps, including Huawei’s own music and video player, game centre, notepad, weather app, calculator, clock, file manager, compass, download manager, and many more.
-A booking.com, WPS Office, Todoist, and News Republic app are also onboard, the latter of which insists on sending breaking news alerts as notifications, until I made it stop by uninstalling it.
-The majority of the pre-installed apps can be uninstalled, so if you can’t stand the sight of them, it’s easy to clear them out.
+A Booking.com, WPS Office, Todoist, and News Republic app are also onboard, the latter of which insists on sending breaking news alerts as notifications, until I made it stop by uninstalling it.
+The majority of the pre-installed apps can be removed, so if you can’t stand the sight of them, it’s easy to clear them out.

 Huawei included a few notable additional features.
 App Twin allows you to run two different accounts from a single app.
 For example, you can run a personal and work version of Facebook or WhatsApp on the same device.
 Use is limited to supported apps, though.
 To minimize the negative effects on sleep caused by blue light from the screen, there’s an eye-comfort mode with a scheduler, and there’s a sound recorder that makes great use of the multiple microphones.

-Although it’s too early to tell, Huawei has used some clever algorithms to stop Android from slowing down over time, meaning the phone should remain the same speed demon it is now, for the length of time you own it.
+Although it’s too early to tell, Huawei has used some clever algorithms to stop Android from slowing down over the length of time you own it.
 Huawei also uses this machine learning system to monitor how you use the phone, and what apps you frequently use, to try and predict what you do on a regular basis.
-Through this understanding, it funnels system resources to those apps and features automatically, in theory making the phone faster in the places you want it.
-It’s difficult to say if this works.
-The phone’s really fast, regardless of how it achieves it.
+With these insights, it funnels system resources to those apps and features automatically, in theory making the phone faster in the places you want it.
+It’s difficult to say if this works, but the phone’s really fast, regardless of how it achieves it.

 The changes made to EMUI are interesting.
 It’s a vast improvement over previous models, and no longer a reason to avoid a Huawei phone, but it’s still different and unique enough so as not to lose its Huawei identity.
 That’s clever, and shows the effort that has gone into the software.
 The Mate 9’s EMUI fills a pleasing, usable space in-between stock Android and Huawei’s previous extreme customization techniques.
 We’d still prefer the Pixel’s clean, standard version of Android, but Huawei has taken a giant leap forward here.

-Note: Update: Updated the section about Alexa and added points of comparison to newer devices, including the Galaxy S8.